Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

-The Georgia Tech Yellow Jackets (2-3, 0-0 ACC) are 3.5-point favorites when they visit the Duke Blue Devils (3-2, 0-0 ACC) in an ACC matchup on Saturday, October 9, 2021 at Brooks Field at Wallace Wade Stadium.
-The game has an over/under of 61 points.
+The Duke Blue Devils (3-2, 0-0 ACC) are 3.5-point underdogs in a home conference matchup with the Georgia Tech Yellow Jackets (2-3, 0-0 ACC) on Saturday, October 9, 2021 at Brooks Field at Wallace Wade Stadium.
+The contest has a 60.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.